-- 1. John Cadick, Mary Capelli-Schellpfeffer, Dennis Neitzel, "Electrical Safety Handbook", 3rd edition.
-McGraw-Hill.
-2006. - 2.
+- 1. John Cadick, Mary Capelli-Schellpfeffer, Dennis Neitzel, "Electrical Safety Handbook", 3rd edition, McGraw-Hill, 2006. - 2.
 J. Maxwell Adams, "ELECTRICAL SAFETY a guide to the causes and prevention of electrical hazards", The Institution of Electrical Engineers, 1994. - 3.
 Indian Electricity Act and Rules, Government of India.

-- CO1: Explain the hazards of electricity and effects. - CO2: Select appropriate personal protective equipment for a variety of applications. - CO3: Control electrical hazards by following safety procedures and using appropriate protective equipment. - CO4: Employ Safe Work Practices when working with and around electricity. - CO5: Assess and provide solutions to a practical case study. - CO6: Write a formal engineering report with independent conclusions.
+- Upon the completion of the course, Students will be able to - CO1: Explain the hazards of electricity and effects. - CO2: Select appropriate personal protective equipment for a variety of applications. - CO3: Control electrical hazards by following safety procedures and using appropriate protective equipment. - CO4: Employ Safe Work Practices when working with and around electricity. - CO5: Assess and provide solutions to a practical case study. - CO6: Write a formal engineering report with independent conclusions.